ashleyhumphries/ashleyhumphries.github.io/index.md

 ## About Me 👋

 I am a Ph.D. student at the University of California Los Angeles.
-I completed a BSA in Neuro
+I earned my BSA in Neuroscience with an Evidence and Inquiry certificate from the University of Texas at Austin.

 ## Research Interests